 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-We recognized net foreign currency transaction losses of approximately \$0.6 million in fiscal 2010, net foreign currency transaction gains of approximately \$0.9 million in fiscal 2009, and net foreign currency transaction losses of approximately \$0.7 million in fiscal 2008.
-The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.
+We recognized net foreign currency transaction gains (losses) of approximately \$(0.6) million in fiscal 2011, \$(0.6) million in fiscal 2010, and \$0.9 million in fiscal 2009.
+The net foreign currency transaction losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, we have selectively hedged our exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging our balance sheet exposure is approximately one month.
-As of March 31, 2010 and March 31, 2009, we did not have any forward contracts outstanding.
-We recorded net realized losses in general and administrative expenses of less than a \$0.1 million in fiscal 2010 and \$0.5 million in fiscal 2009.
+As of March 31, 2011 and March 31, 2010, we did not have any forward contracts outstanding.
+We recorded net realized gains (losses) in general and administrative expenses of \$0.1 million in fiscal 2011 and less than (\$0.1) million in fiscal 2010.
 In the future, we may enter into additional foreign currency based hedging contracts to reduce our exposure to significant fluctuations in currency exchange rates on the balance sheet.